Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/06-adding-custom-sources.md

 ## Required Structure and Metadata

-A package source repository must follow a specific structure to be properly recognized by the Package Manager:
+A source repository must follow a specific structure to be properly recognized by the Marketplace:

 ### Repository Structure